-The Bill proposes a variation to the common law rule of privity which would enable a non-party to a contract to enforce term(s).
-Proposed exceptions include employment contracts.
-The Bill is in its preliminary consultation phase and will need to be discussed by LegCo.
-If the bill is passed, legislation is not anticipated until perhaps 2014.
+The Bill proposes a variation to the common law rule of privity which would enable a non-party to a contract to enforce the terms.
+The Bill excluded certain kinds of contracts, including a contract of employment against an employee.
+The Consultation Bill is expected to be introduced into the Legislative Council in early 2014.